ehlesp/smallab-k8s-pve-guide/G018 - K3s cluster setup 01 ~ Requirements and arrangement.md

 [**Nextcloud**](https://nextcloud.com/) is a software for file syncing and sharing, so it's main requirement will always be storage room for saving data.
 Still, it has some [recommended system requirements](https://docs.nextcloud.com/server/21/admin_manual/installation/system_requirements.html) to work properly.

 - Database: MySQL 8.0+ or MariaDB 10.2+.
-- Webserver: Apache 2.4 with mod_php or php-fpm.
+- Web server: Apache 2.4 with mod_php or php-fpm.
 - PHP Runtime: 8.0.
 - RAM: 512 MiB.

 ### _Gitea_

-[**Gitea**](https://gitea.io/) is a lightweight self-hosted git service, so its main requirement will be storage space but [also the following](https://gogs.io/docs/installation).
+[**Gitea**](https://gitea.io/) is a lightweight self-hosted git service, so its main requirement will be storage space.

 - Database: MySQL (>= 5.7), PostgreSQL (>= 10), SQLite3.
 - Git version >= 1.8.3.